sveawebpay/java-integration/README.md

 ## 3. Configuration

 The Configuration needed to be set differs of how many different payment methods and countries you have in the same installation.
 The authorization values are recieved from Svea Ekonomi when creating an account.
-If no configuration is done, default settings and test data found in SveaConfig.getDefaultConfig() will be used.
+If no configuration is done, default settings from SveaConfig.getDefaultConfig() can be used.

 **To configure Svea authorization:**
 Create a class (eg. one for testing values, one for production) that implements the ConfigurationProvider Interface.
 Let the implemented methods return the authorization values asked for.
 Later when starting a WebPay action in your integration file, put an instance of your class as parameter to the constructor.
-If left blank, the default settings will be used.

 *NOTE:* This solution may change in future updates!